0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/flow-tutorial/happy-path.md

-# Tutorial - Full Flow
+# Tutorial - Issuer Integration Full Flow

 This tutorial will walk you through a Full Flow Issuer Integration using Polygon ID APIs.
 By the end of Tutorial you will have set up an Issuer and offered a Claim to your users.